timdoug/ytqt/README.md

 ytqt
 ====

-Problem: you want to watch a YouTube video, but it says Flash is required and you don't have it installed or enabled.
+Problem: you want to watch a YouTube video on your Mac, but it says Flash is required and you don't have it installed or enabled.

 Solution: ytqt